James137137/LolnetPurgatory/README.md

-Purgatory - Created by DaddyLol
+LolnetPurgatory - Created by DaddyLol

-Name is due to change.